Cal/OSHA Respiratory Protection Regulations

 Employee Training

-Why: Workers need to know how the respirator works, how to use it correctly in the workplace and problems to watch out for.
+Why: Workers need to know how the respirator works, how to use it correctly in the workplace, and what problems to watch out for.

-Employees should receive training on the capabilities and the limitations of the respirator, what tasks they should use the respirator for, how to inspect, put on, remove, and use the mask, procedures for maintenance (if applicable) and storage, recognition of the medical signs and the symptoms that may limit or prevent an employee’s effective use of a respirator, and the general requirements of the OSHA standard.
-Training should be renewed at least annually, or sooner if there are significant changes to the type of work being done, or the style of respirator used by the employee.
+Employees should receive training on the capabilities and limitations of the respirator, what tasks they should use the respirator for, how to inspect, put on, remove, and use the mask, procedures for maintenance (if applicable) and storage, identifying and troubleshooting problems, and the general requirements of the OSHA standard.

 Cal/OSHA §5144(k): "The employer shall ... provide effective training to employees who are required to use respirators.
 The training must be comprehensive, understandable, and recur annually, and more often if necessary."